 - Open Quick Heal Total Security.

-- On the left pane, click Privacy and then click Webcam Protection.
-Turn Webcam Protection on.
+- On the left pane, navigate to Privacy > Smart Parenting.
+Turn Webcam Protection on by clicking the toggle button.

 Note: Webcam Protection is enabled by default.

-- To add an application, click the Add button.
+- To add an application, click + Add.
 Browse to an application file, add it to the list, and set the access policy.

-If you allow an application to access your webcam, you can select Notify me on webcam use.
+If you allow an application to access your webcam, you can select Notify me when device uses webcam.
 Whenever the application with allowed access policy accesses the webcam, an alert message appears.
-If you do not select Notify me on webcam use, no alert message will appear.
+If you do not select Notify me on webcam use , no alert message will appear.

-If you deny the access for an application, you do not need to select Notify me on webcam use for such an application.
+If you deny access to an application, you do not need to select Notify me on webcam use for such an application.